 Changing Project Size

-The project sizes selected by Contributors on their proposal are considered google decides how many projects to allocate to an organization.
-If you notice the project size is different than what is intended be sure to tell the contributor during their proposal phase so they can make the edit.
+The project sizes selected by Contributors on their proposal are considered when Google decides how many projects to allocate to an organization.
+If you notice the project size is different than what you intended be sure to tell the contributor during their proposal phase so they can fix it.

-After accepted contributor projects are announced, changes can not be made to a project size except to go from a large to a medium size project, in that case Org Admins must contact Google Admins to make the change for them.
+After accepted contributor projects are announced, projects sizes can only be reduced.
+For example from large to medium, or medium to small.
+When changing the size of a project, Org Admins must contact Google Admins to make the change for them.
 You can not decide to make a project larger in scope after you have ranked the project.

 Changing Project Timeline